PrefectHQ/prefect/docs/guides/automations.md

     return response.json()
 ```

 After running this function, you will see the changes that came from the post request within the UI.
-Keep in mind, the context will be "custom" on UI.
+Keep in mind the context will be "custom" on UI.

 Run the underlying flow and see the deployment kick off after 30 seconds.
-This results in a new flow run of `build_names` with the custom parameters provided above.
+This results in a new flow run of `build_names`.
+You can see this new deployment get initiated with the custom parameters outlined above.

-With a few simple changes, you can programmatically create an automation that triggers flow runs with custom parameters.
+In a few quick changes, you can programmatically create an automation that deploys workflows with custom parameters.

-## Use an .yaml file
+## Use an underlying .yaml file

-You can take this a step further by specifying the automation in a .yaml file, and then registering that specification with the API.
+You can take this a step further by using your own .yaml version of the automation, and registering that file with the UI.
+This simplifies the requirements of the automation by declaring it in its own .yaml file, and then registering that .yaml with the API.

-First start with creating the .yaml file to house the automation specification:
+First start with creating the .yaml file to house the automation requirements:

 ```yaml title="automation.yaml"
 name: Cancel long running flows